This post was written by Barbara Simmons at livintheblueskylife.com.

 Yes, I have the feet of a Ballerina Duck.

 I buy shoes and they hurt my feet.
-They will stretch?
-NO. When I find a pair that fit, I buy two!
+Will they stretch?
+No. When I find a pair that fit, I buy two!

 Shoes are an ongoing problem and I am always on the lookout for solutions.